Screening for Down's, Edwards' and Patau's syndromes

-All pregnant women are offered screening for Down's syndrome, Edwards' syndrome and Patau's syndrome from 10-14 weeks of pregnancy.
-This is to assess your chance of having a baby with the condition.
+Pregnant women are offered a screening test for Down's syndrome, Edwards' syndrome and Patau's syndrome from 10-14 weeks of pregnancy.
+This is to assess your chance of having a baby with these conditions.

-If these screening tests show that you have a risk greater than one in 150 (that is, between one in two and one in 150) of having a baby with Down's syndrome, you will be offered diagnostic tests to find out for certain if your baby has the condition.
-The diagnostic tests are:
+If a screening test shows that you have a higher risk of having a baby with Down's, Edwards' or Patau's syndromes, you will be offered diagnostic tests to find out for certain if your baby has the condition.

 In Down's syndrome, there is an extra copy of chromosome 21 in each cell.
 A baby born with Down's syndrome will have a learning disability.
-This means they will find it harder than most people to understand and to learn new things.
+This means they will find it harder than most people to understand and learn new things.
 They may have communication problems and difficulty managing some everyday tasks.

-Some health problems are more common in people with Down's syndrome, for example heart conditions and problems with the digestive system, hearing and vision.
-Sometimes these problems can be serious but many can be treated.
-With good healthcare, someone with Down's syndrome can live to around 60 years.
+Some health problems are more common in people with Down's syndrome, such as heart conditions and problems with the digestive system, hearing and vision.
+Sometimes these problems can be serious, but many can be treated.
+With good healthcare, someone with Down's syndrome can live to around 60.

 Read more about Down's syndrome.

-A screening test for Down's syndrome is available between 11 and 14 weeks of pregnancy.
-It is called the ‘combined test’ because it combines an ultrasound scan with a blood test.
-The scan can be carried out at the same time as the dating scan.
+A screening test for Down's, Edwards' and Patau's syndromes is available from weeks 10-14 of pregnancy.
+It is called the combined test because it combines an ultrasound scan with a blood test.
+The scan can be carried out at the same time as the pregnancy dating scan.

 If you choose to have the test, a blood sample will be taken from you.
-At the dating ultrasound scan, the fluid at the back of the baby's neck is measured (known as the nuchal translucency).
-The information from these two tests is used to work out the risk chance of the baby having Down's syndrome, or Edwards' or Patau's syndromes.
+At the scan, the fluid at the back of the baby's neck is measured (known as the nuchal translucency).
+Your age and the information from these two tests is used to work out the risk of the baby having Down's syndrome, or Edwards' or Patau's syndromes.

-It is not always possible to obtain this measurement and depends on the position of the baby.
-If this is the case you will be offered a different blood screening test between 14 and 20 weeks.
+It is not always possible to obtain a nuchal transparency measurement, and depends on the position of the baby.
+If this is the case, you will be offered a different blood screening test to take place from weeks 14-20.

-If you are too far on in your pregnancy (more than 14 weeks) to have the combined test you will be offered the blood screening test between 14 and 20 weeks of pregnancy.
+If you are too far on in your pregnancy (more than 14 weeks) to have the combined test, you will be offered a test called the quadruple blood screening test from 14-20 weeks of pregnancy.
 This blood test only screens for Down’s syndrome and is not quite as accurate as the combined test.

 Can this screening test harm me or my baby?

-The screening test cannot harm you or the baby but it is important to consider carefully whether to have this test.
-This test cannot tell you for certain if the baby has or does not have Down's, Edward's or Patau's syndromes.
+The screening test cannot harm you or the baby, but it is important to consider carefully whether to have this test.
+It cannot tell you for certain if the baby has or does not have Down's, Edward's or Patau's syndromes.

 The test can provide information that may lead to further important decisions.
-For example, you may be offered diagnostic tests that can tell you for certain whether the baby has Down’s syndrome, but these tests have a risk of miscarriage.
+For example, you may be offered diagnostic tests that can tell you for certain whether the baby has these conditions, but these tests have a risk of miscarriage.

-Do I need to have screening for Down's syndrome?
+Do I need to have screening for Down's, Edwards' or Patau's syndromes?

-It is your choice whether or not to have the screening.
-You do not need to have this screening test.
-Some people want to find out the risk of their baby having Down’s syndrome, and some do not.
+You do not need to have this screening test – it is your choice whether or not to have it.
+Some people want to find out the risk of their baby having these conditions, and some do not.

 What if I decide not to have this test?

-If you choose not to have the screening test for Down's syndrome, you can still choose to have other tests, such as a dating scan.
+If you choose not to have the screening test for Down's, Edwards' or Patau's syndromes, you can still choose to have other tests, such as a dating scan.

 Getting your results

 The screening test will not tell you if your baby has or does not have Down's, Edwards' or Patau's syndromes.
-It will tell you if you have a higher or lower risk of having a baby with Down’s syndrome.
+It will tell you if you have a higher or lower risk of having a baby with one of these conditions.

-The charity Antenatal Results and Choices (ARC) offers lots of information about screening results and the options you face if you get a higher risk result.
-It also has a forum where you can be put in touch with people who are in the same situation as you.
-You can read about people's experiences of making their decisions on the ARC website.
+The charity Antenatal Results and Choices (ARC) offers lots of information about screening results and the options you face if you get a higher-risk result.
+There is also an ARC forum, where you can be put in touch with people who are in the same situation as you.
+You can read about people's experiences of deciding to continue a pregnancy on the ARC website.

-If the screening test shows that the chance of having a baby with Down's syndrome is lower than one in 150, this is a ‘lower risk’ result.
-More than 95 out of 100 screening test results will be lower risk.
-A lower-risk result does not mean there is no risk at all of the baby having Down's syndrome.
+If the screening test shows that the chance of having a baby with Down's, Edwards' and Patau's syndromes is lower than 1 in 150, this is a lower-risk result.
+More than 95 out of 100 screening test results (95%) will be lower risk.
+A lower-risk result does not mean there is no risk at all of the baby having Down's, Edwards' or Patau's syndromes.

-If the screening test shows that the chance of the baby having Down's syndrome is higher than one in 150 (that is, between one in two and one in 150), this is called a ‘higher risk’ result.
-Fewer than one in 20 (5%) of screening test results will be higher risk.
-This means that of 100 women accepting screening for Down’s syndrome, fewer than five will have a higher-risk result.
+If the screening test shows that the chance of the baby having Down's, Edwards' or Patau's syndromes is higher than 1 in 150 (that is, between 1 in 2 and 1 in 150), this is called a higher-risk result.

 Will I need further tests?

-If you find out your unborn baby has Down’s syndrome
+If you find out your unborn baby has Down's, Edwards' or Patau's syndrome